Stock up on school supplies

 Auchan – Kirchberg & Cloche D’Or

 Aisles dedicated to all things education, means you've got plenty of choice and different levels of quality.
 Again it's a good place to get everything in one go, but the Kirchberg store often runs out of supplies early on, so don't leave it to the last minute.
-Auchan usually run a personal shopper service, where you submit a list of items you need and these would be put together for you, according to your budget, but check this service is available this year under current Covid-19 rules.
+Auchan usually run a personal shopper service, where you submit a list of items you need and these would be put together for you, according to your budget, but check this service is available.

 Cora – City Concorde/Foetz